All Episodes

 Well, that's not the case.

-The judicial filibuster still alive and well.
+The judicial filibuster, still alive and well.

-And it's gonna happen.
+And it's going to happen.

-It could have been killed, it could have been knocked off, it could have been eliminated forever, and we could have gotten these judges confirmed at the same time.
+And we could have gotten these judges confirmed at the same time.

 And we could have gotten all of Bush's nominees confirmed at the same time.

-But the filibuster is still there, it's still alive and well.
+But the filibuster is still there.

-Reed, dingy Harry, these guys are going to filibuster something down the road.
+Frist is going to filibuster, or Reed, Dingy Harry, these guys are going to filibuster something down the road.

 What do you mean they can't?

-They've redefining they just got through saying Janice Rogers Brown is essentially on the Supreme Court because she's on the DC Court of Appeals.
+They've redefining, they just got through saying Janice Rogers Brown is essentially on the Supreme Court because she's on the D.C.
+Court of Appeals.

-And since the Supreme Court won't hear all of the reviews or won't review all the cases that the Court of Appeal hears, she is may as well be a Supreme Court justice for crying out loud.
+And since the Supreme Court won't hear all of the reviews or won't review all the cases that the Court of Appeal hears, she may as well be a Supreme Court justice for crying out loud.

 That's convoluted as anything I've ever heard.

-Then they're out there saying minority rights, we must have minority rights, we must have the minority, and an ability to separate or to shape this judiciary.
+We must have the minority and an ability to separate or to shape this judiciary.

 No, the minority doesn't get to do that.